mharrisonbaker/rag-rag-starter/README.md

 This framework is provided as-is for educational and reference purposes.
 Organizations should consult with their legal and compliance teams before implementing any AI systems in production environments.

----

-> "Technology is nothing.
-What's important is that you have a faith in people, that they're basically good and smart, and if you give them tools, they'll do wonderful things with them." — Steve Jobs

-**No Digital DMT included** — this architecture keeps your AI systems grounded in verifiable sources and compliant with federal requirements.